Warfield, British Columbia: Government

 On the provincial level, Warfield is a part of the electoral district of Kootenay West (provincial electoral district).
 The riding, which has traditionally voted for the British Columbia New Democratic Party, is currently represented by NDP MLA Katrine Conroy.

 In the House of Commons of Canada, Warfield is represented in the electoral district of South Okanagan—West Kootenay.
 Created prior to the 2015 General Election, the seat is currently held by NDP Member of Parliament Richard Cannings (British Columbia politician).

 School District

 The current school district for Warfield is School District 20 Kootenay-Columbia.
-Currently, Warfield offers one elementary school and one preschool.
+Currently, Warfield offers one elementary school.